History

 • 2007

-Imagination Theater premiers two new shows: Responsibility Counts to address responsibility for gradse K-2, 3-5 and 6-8, and E-Etiquette to promote internet safety for grades 3-5, 6-8 and high school.
+Imagination Theater premieres two new shows: Responsibility Counts to address responsibility for grades K-2, 3-5 and 6-8, and E-Etiquette to promote internet safety for grades 3-5, 6-8 and 9-12.

 2008

-Imagination Theater premiers Go Green! to empower grades K-2 and 3-5 to make a positive impact on their planet.
+Imagination Theater premieres Go Green to empower students in grades K-2 and 3-5 to make a positive impact on their planet.

 2010